 The Sci\ART 12 Tone technique works for every single person.
 The drapes have been scientifically and precisely coloured by a Master Colorist to create a reaction in the eye of the viewer.
 The order of use of the drapes will find your Tone with extreme accuracy.

 16. What if I think Christine put me in the wrong Tone?

 Absolutely valid.
 This is every analyst’s biggest fear.
 We know what kind of money you’re going to spend on our advice.
 We want you to be so satisfied that with this experience that you can’t imagine how you got along without it.
 We chose the Sci\ART system to be our set of tools because we recognized the scientific accuracy of drapes that are calibrated to be very precise in their color.
 As human beings, there is always some subjective that comes into the decision.

 If ever you think your Tone is not right, I drape you again, no charge, simple as that.
 Since most people travel to see me, I go to extremes to be very certain of why we choose the Tone we do the first time round.

 Do not be afraid to express this concern.
 It would disturb me a whole lot more to think I gave you wrong information than to do the drapes again.
 I learn from the process, whether I was right or not.
-To give you some context, I’ve been asked once in 100 clients to repeat the draping (and we stuck with the first result).
+To give you some context, I’ve been asked twice in 250 clients to repeat the draping (and we stuck with the first results).

 17. I was analyzed in the 4 Season system (Summer/Winter/Spring/Autumn) years ago.
 Is this something different?